 - Interim Ministers (PDF) or Word document): This agreement is for congregations hiring an interim minister.
 This agreement is derived from the settled minister agreement and was updated with formatting changes and other clarifications in March 2022.

 - Half-Time Ministers (Google Doc) : This draft agreement for half-time hired ministers was adapted by regional and Church Staff Finances staff from the 2018 version of the full-time settled agreement.
 It is intended as a starting point and has not been thoroughly vetted.
+This document is provided in View Only mode.
+Please download to make edits.

 If your congregation needs to negotiate your minister's resignation, contact your regional staff for an agreement template and other guidance.